 New advances & research

-Our associations and membership with global Lyme organisations mean that we are collaborating and consulting at a global level with top Lyme specialists on a regular basis to share, learn and adopt the latest methods and treatments that can help our patients.
+Our associations and memberships with Lyme organisations around the world mean that we are collaborating and consulting with top Lyme specialists on a regular basis to share, learn and adopt the latest methods and treatments that can help our patients.

 Lyme disease is still a very underfunded and little recognised disease amongst most health care institutions and practitioners worldwide.

-The researchers, scientists, doctors and practitioners who pursue careers working with Lyme disease, often risk their careers and reputation in the pursuit of a greater understanding and acceptance of this disease.
+The researchers, scientists, doctors and practitioners who work with Lyme disease, often risk their careers and reputation in the pursuit of a greater understanding and acceptance of this disease.
 As such, new diagnostics, medications and treatment can take time to develop.

-But there is a strong sense of purpose and a guiding mission to help amongst many in the Lyme world and we count ourselves part of that global community who work and support to find the best diagnostic, treatment and care available for our patients.
+However, there is a strong sense of purpose and a guiding mission to help patients and we count ourselves part of that supportive global community who work to find the best diagnostic, treatment and care available for our chronically ill patients.

 As a clinic we pride ourselves on being open to adopting new methods, practices and treatments that are safe and that will benefit our patients, and we will continue to update this page with any new research or medical advances that we support.

-One of the more recent medications that started trialling in the USA in 2019, and by our clinic in 2020, is Disulfiram (Antabuse) which has shown great results in a number of chronic Lyme cases.
+One of the more recent medications that started trialling in the USA in 2019, and by our clinic in 2020, is Disulfiram (Antabuse) which has shown great results in a number of patients.

-Our Lyme team, including Dr Nicolaus, have been part of these collaborative groups following the progress of Dr Rajadas and the work he is doing on Disulfiram trials and therapy for Lyme patients.
+Our Lyme team has been following the progress of Dr Rajadas and the work he is doing on Disulfiram trials and therapy for Lyme patients.
 There are a number of clinics trialling this drug and working to establish the optimal dose as well as the longevity of treatment for Lyme patients.

-The FDA approved Disulfiram drug molecule is demonstrating good bioavailability, able to pass the blood–brain barrier which helps its effect in the central nervous system as well as reaching deep connective tissue where many borrelia persister cells reside.
+The FDA approved Disulfiram drug molecule is demonstrating good bioavailability, able to pass the blood–brain barrier, which helps its effect in the central nervous system as well as reaching deep connective tissue where many borrelia persister cells reside.
 Though most of the studies are concerned with the use of the drug molecule in alcoholism, recent studies are showing it as a safe drug that can be repurposed for its antibacterial potential which was its original use long before it was used for alcoholism.

 It should be noted that Disulfiram is a potent drug for Lyme patients and incorrect doses for Lyme patients can lead to serious side effects and herxheimer reactions.
 We note there are a number of Lyme practitioners and online support groups where dosages are shared amongst patients and we strongly recommend you do not try this until you have consulted with an official Lyme doctor who has been trained and supported by the ILADS groups of doctors currently using this drug.